Hi parents, guardians and other family members!

 You've made your way to Duval HomeRoom's virtual front office.
 We know you have questions, and just like you would at your school, you can come here for answers.

-For your child's assignments, your teachers are the best people to contact.
-Your children will find them online by logging into Microsoft Teams.
+For your child's class schedules, your teachers are the best people to contact.
+Your children will find them online by logging their teachers' virtual classrooms through Microsoft Teams.

 Q: What about Tech Support?